KriishAHate/Portfolio-Site/_pages/research-scalup.md

 ---

 ## Overview
 I worked on a **small, customizable autonomous logging platform** for underwater deployments.
-The effort focused on robust data acquisition and power-aware operation while running **experiments to test the efficacy of antifouling treatments**.

 > Low-cost platforms such as these provide wider accessibility to underserved populations and help promote **citizen science**.

 ## My role